 That’s why if possible, you should work with your equipment manufacturer, supplying as much information about the building as you can.
 It will lead to a better outcome and a more efficient brewery.

 You’ll have a brewhouse and cellaring that best utilizes your space.
 Making sure the utility outlets (water, electricity and gas) are where they needed too.

 Buying Good Chinese Brewing Equipment – How to Size A Brewery?

 Sizing your brewery correctly is key to success.
 Click the link to get our handy PDF guide to sizing a brewery.

 If you are unsure about how to do so; a manufacturer can work with you to size a brewery.

 If you want an efficient brewing system that fulfils all your requirements; then you need to know exactly what you want your brewery to do.

-Also having an agreed-to specification list; it will protect you and be important for quality control.
-However, it’s also critical for legal reasons if there’s an issue with the supplier at a later date.
+Also having an agreed-to specification list; will protect you and lead to better quality control.
+However, it’s also critical for legal reasons, if there’s an issue with the supplier at a later date.